NEWS:

 The Pupil Books can be used in the home to supplement, or complement, any phonics provision in schools.

-With the COVID-19 pandemic and the need for remote and blended teaching and learning, teachers are increasingly appreciating the benefit of ready-made paper-based resources to use in schools and at home.
+With the COVID-19 pandemic and the need for remote and blended teaching and learning, teachers increasingly appreciated the benefit of ready-made paper-based resources to use in schools and at home.
 The design of Debbie’s NNPS Pupil Books are fully informative, with guidance throughout for the supporting adults, and they enable plenty of practice and revision with fit-for-purpose, cumulative code, words and texts.

 Debbie’s books feature building up both the alphabet and the alphabetic code, applying code knowledge and phonics skills to reading, spelling and writing activities.
 They also raise awareness and build up knowledge of ‘spelling word banks’ of words that are spelt with the various letter/s-sound correspondences.

-Video content will soon be made available as additional support for the use of the Pupil Books in the home.
 Click HERE for our information and training page for evaluation of the Pupil Books.

-As the Covid-19 pandemic has led to the necessity and/or increase in home learning or blended learning, four year old Hope and her Daddy are trialling the No Nonsense Phonics Skills Pupil Books in the home.
+The Covid-19 pandemic has led to the necessity and/or increase in home learning or blended learning, four year old Hope and her Daddy are trialling the No Nonsense Phonics Skills Pupil Books in the home.

 Note: ‘Systematic Synthetic Phonics’ programmes (certainly in the UK context) are all based on teaching the letter/s-sound correspondences (letter/s-sound links) of the English alphabetic code.
 They teach ‘all-through-the-word’ phonics skills of ‘sounding out and blending’ for reading (decoding) and ‘oral segmenting’ (splitting up the spoken word followed by allotting letters or letter groups) for spelling (encoding).